princeton-pli/STAT/README.md

 3. We then filter the newly synthesized data by:

-    a. **Compute consistency scores** for each set of `(new_question, solution)` pairs, according to the number of solutions agreeing on the final answer.
+    a.
+Compute consistency scores for each set of `(new_question, solution)` pairs, according to the number of solutions agreeing on the final answer.
 For example, a new question with 2 solutions agreeing on the final answer has a consistency score of 2.

-    b. **Keep only the** `new_question` **with a consistency score of ≥ 2.**
+    b.
+Keep only the `new_question` ith a consistency score of ≥ 2.

-    c. **For each filtered question, keep only the** `solution` **that agrees on the final answer.**
+    c.
+For each filtered question, keep only the `solution` that agrees on the final answer.

 This process enables our approach to generate diverse data, as we input 3 questions to the teacher model as references each time.
-The consistency-filtering step filters out both invalid questions and solutions, ensuring the quality of **STAT-Syn**.
+The consistency-filtering step filters out both invalid questions and solutions, ensuring the quality of STAT-Syn.

 ## Issues & Questions